Periodic Residual Learning for Crowd Flow Forecasting: Introduction

 \section{Introduction}

-Crowd flow forecasting aims to generate future crowd conditions for each region of a city, which is a crucial task in efforts toward achieving smart city.
-It can facilitate a wide range of applications in urban areas, such as assisting the transportation managers to estimate the congestion~\cite{ZhangHXXDBZ021}, guiding transportation network companies to pre-allocate the vehicles~\cite{STMGCN19}, or helping the public traveler to improve travel plans in advance~\cite{li2018multi}, etc.
+Nowadays, the development of intelligent transportation systems has drawn increasing attention as the number of vehicles grows over the years.
+The total number of motor vehicles has reached 273 million in the U.S.~\cite{US}, and \revise{6.08 million} in Beijing by 2018, respectively, and it has grown to 6570 thousand in Beijing by 2020~\cite{BJ}.
+To manage citywide transportation more efficiently, crowd forecasting aims to divide a city into multiple regions, i.e., even grid cells, and generate future vehicles' in/out-flow for each region.
+It is a crucial task that facilitates a wide range of applications in urban areas, such as assisting transportation managers to alleviate the congestion~\cite{ZhangHXXDBZ021}, guiding carsharing companies to pre-allocate vehicles~\cite{STMGCN19}, and helping travelers' decision-making~\cite{li2018multi}.

-\selfcheck{Spatio-temporal (ST) dependency is an important characteristic in crowd flow forecasting: one region's future crowd flow volume is conditioned on its historical observations and other regions' histories.} Many works~\cite{zhang2016dnn, lin2019deepstn+} employ convolutional neural networks (CNNs) to capture spatial correlations and utilize different sub-branches or channels to model temporal dependencies of different time scales.
-There are also some methods~\cite{convlstm, zonoozi2018periodic} adopting recurrent neural networks (RNNs) to enhance temporal modeling via recurrent state transformations.
-Recently,~\citeauthor{liang2020revisiting}~\shortcite{liang2020revisiting} suggest that CNNs can effectively model the spatial and channel-wise correlations in crowd flow data with the Squeeze-and-Excitation (SE) mechanism~\cite{hu2018squeeze}.
+Spatio-temporal (ST) dependency~\cite{shekhar2015spatiotemporal,zhang2016dnn} is an important characteristic in crowd flow forecasting: one region's future crowd flow volume is conditioned on other regions' histories and its historical observations.
+Mainstream works~\cite{zhang2017deep, lin2019deepstn+} employ convolutional neural networks (CNNs) to capture spatial correlations and utilize different sub-branches or channels to model temporal dependencies of different time scales.
+Besides, there are some methods \revise{that adopt} recurrent neural networks (RNNs)~\cite{convlstm, zonoozi2018periodic, zhang2022urban} or Transformer~\cite{vaswani2017attention, xu2020spatial} to enhance temporal modeling via recurrent state transformations or attention mechanisms.
+However, these models always require higher computational costs and larger storage compared to their CNN counterparts.
+Meanwhile, more recent works~\cite{LiangOSWZZRZ21, liang2020revisiting} suggest that CNNs can effectively model the spatial and channel-wise correlations simultaneously with the Squeeze-and-Excitation (SE) mechanism~\cite{hu2018squeeze}.
+With advanced mechanisms to express complex ST features, prior works have achieved promising prediction results.